 - For Xn-based handover or Connection Resume from a non-MBS supporting source RAN node towards an MBS supporting target RAN node, the SMF provides MBS session related information as part of the associated PDU Session context data as specified in the existing procedures and the SMF also includes the MBS Assistance Information in the N2 SM information.

-- For Xn-based handover or Connection Resume from an MBS supporting source RAN node towards an MBS supporting target RAN node, depending on configuration, the SMF may provide the MBS Assistance Information.
+- For Xn-based handover or Connection Resume from an MBS supporting source RAN node towards an MBS supporting target RAN node, depending on configuration, the SMF may provide the MBS Assistance Information,

-- For Xn-based handover or Connection Resume, the MBS session information transferred from source NG-RAN towards target NG-RAN also include MBS assistance information for the MBS session if such information is available at the source RAN node as specified in TS 38.300 [9].
+- If the source RAN node supports MBS assistance information for an MBS session that the UE joined, for Xn-based handover or Connection Resume, the MBS session information including MBS assistance information is transferred from source NG-RAN towards target NG-RAN as specified in TS 38.300 [9].

 NOTE 1: In deployments where not all the MBS supporting NG RAN nodes support delivery of multicast MBS session data to UEs in RRC_INACTIVE state, a source NG-RAN node not supporting delivery of multicast MBS session data to UEs in RRC_INACTIVE state will not provide MBS assistance information for the MBS session to the target NG-RAN node.